upbound/docs/content/quickstart/gcp-deploy.md

 ## Get started

-The first time you sign in to Upbound, you are through a `Get Started` experience designed to bootstrap your environment in the matter of minutes.
-Go to [Upbound](https://console.upbound.io) to start the experience.
+The first time you sign in to Upbound, you walk through a Getting Started experience designed to bootstrap your environment in the matter of minutes.

+Go to [Upbound](https://console.upbound.io) to get started.

 ### Create an organization